How Do I get them?

 - Common (verruca vulgaris) – these are small, flesh-colored growths usually round in shape with a rough surface found on the back of the hands, the fingers, and the on the skin around nails and feet.
 Sometimes they have little black dots that make them look like tiny seeds.

 - Foot (plantar warts) – these are usually flat, thick, and have a tough texture and found on the sole of your feet.
 Since there is pressure on them (from standing or walking), plantar warts are usually flat in shape and found in clusters.
+Consult a podiatrist or a foot doctor when you see one and it’s affecting your daily life, especially if you require specialized foot wound care.

 - Flat (verruca plana) – these are flatter, thicker, and often come in large numbers (often 20-100 at a time).
 Flat warts are most commonly found on the face, forehead, legs, and hands.